Huotes/CommitMaker/README.md

 The quickest way to a man's heart is with Chuck Norris' fist.

 The Bible was originally titled 'Chuck Norris and Friends'

+When Chuck Norris does a pushup, he isn't lifting himself up, he's pushing the Earth down.